Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Numerical experiments

 The tolerance for the enrichment of the flow variables is set to $\eta_u^\star {=} \eta_p^\star {=} 10^{-4}$, whereas the tolerance for the turbulence model is selected as $\eta_{\nu}^\star {=} 10^{-2}$.
 The criterion to update the turbulent viscosity is detailed in remark~\ref{rmrk:turbTolerance}, with $\gamma {=} 1$.
 The turbulent \texttt{pgdFoam} algorithm achieves convergence with eight velocity-pressure modes computed using \texttt{PGS-NS} and three corrections by means of \texttt{PGD-SA} and \texttt{PGD-$\nu_t$}.
 Each \texttt{PGD-SA} loop reached the prescribed tolerance within three computed modes.
 The relative amplitude of the computed modes, as the turbulent viscosity is updated, is reported in figure~\ref{fig:hump-ampl}.
+Following~\cite{Tsiolakis-TGSOH-20}, a measure of the relative amplitude accounting for both velocity and pressure modes is employed via the definition

 It is worth recalling that each time the relative amplitude of the modes drops by one order of magnitude, the separated representation of the turbulent viscosity is updated via the \texttt{PGD-SA} and \texttt{PGD-$\nu_t$} routines (see remark~\ref{rmrk:turbTolerance}) and the PGD approximation for velocity and pressure is recomputed using the updated turbulent viscosity.